-The Santa Cruz MPA Collaborative worked with the Santa Cruz Children’s Museum of Discovery worked to integrate engaging, interactive, multi-media exhibits with understandable, user-friendly MPA educational content.
-The museum created an original interactive map of the local MPAs with content questions, which the visitor answers by pushing buttons which light up the correct answer.
+The Santa Cruz MPA Collaborative worked with the Santa Cruz Children’s Museum of Discovery to integrate engaging, interactive, multi-media exhibits with understandable, user-friendly MPA educational content.
+The museum created an original interactive map of the local MPAs with content questions, which the visitor answers by pushing buttons that light up the correct answer.

 MPA Mobile Cart

 The Collaborative worked with Natural Bridges State Park on the development of a mobile cart that park docents use to facilitate MPA education.
 Components of the cart include brochures and pamphlets, educational MPA posters, curated skulls of adult and juvenile sea otters, a photo album of local tidepool inhabitants, interactive materials for children such as MPA Pledge postcards, beach treasure hunt, beach bingo, MPA activity booklet, as well as several items for children to touch and explore including a synthetic giant green anemone figure.

 Docents and staff use the cart to speak with visitors about a myriad of topics and themes relating to Marine Protected Areas, including the importance of protecting the marine shoreline, local invertebrate diversity, beach safety, explaining how tides affect marine life, and increasing general awareness and understanding of MPAs.